sch3fr/Hungie/README.md

 # Hungie App

+PROJECT IS CURRENTLY ON HOLD.
+I'M TRYING TO FIGURE OUT XAML FORMS FIRST.

 This is a learning repo for my summer project - an Android app using Xamarin.
 The app is going to be sort of a food diary.
 Users will be able to take pictures of their food, add time, description and calories.